 For example instead of storing excel sheets on our computer hard drive we can use Google sheets to access them anywhere anytime and make them shareable.

 So the goal is to get more from limited resources and time by focusing on effectiveness.
 Efficiency and perfection will add up as you perform this productivity ritual.

 If we can break down tasks into small chunks, it’s better to track progress.

 So what is the magic sauce to manage our time?

 Now, you know the secret.
 It’s organized today for tomorrow.
 You must train your mind to focus on things (2nd quadrant) that helps achieve your long-term goals.

 This is how you buy time and manage resources.

 So let me revise 4 questions to boost your productivity.

-So before jumping on your to-do list and start working on your never ending less effective and low value tasks start asking few questions to yourself.
+So before working on your never-ending less effective and low-value tasks start asking a few questions to yourself.

 Can I eliminate this?